embedthis/ioto-doc/docs/start/installation.md

 The Ioto source distribution contains all the required source files, headers, and test frameworks to reconfigure, build, and verify Ioto.
 The software supports two methods for building from source.

-* Make or Nmake</a>
+* Make
-* Visual Studio or Xcode
+* Xcode

 You can build by simply typing **make** or you can select one of the IDE projects under the **projects** directory.

-Several build environments are supported including Linux, Windows and Mac OS X. For other environments, you will need to cross-compile.
+Several build environments are supported including Linux and Mac OS X. For other environments, you will need to cross-compile.

 For more details, read [Building from Source](../user/building.md) in the Developer guide.